It was once a song lyric… Night trains from Ueno to Aomori [Aomori Prefecture]

 The main route for night trains heading towards Tohoku was the Joban Line, not the Tohoku Main Line

-Before the Tohoku Shinkansen, the Tohoku Main Line, a major artery connecting the Kanto and Tohoku regions, had many trains running, even at night.
+Before the Tohoku Shinkansen existed, the Tohoku Main Line, the main artery connecting Kanto and Tohoku, had a high frequency of trains even during the nighttime hours.

-For this reason, night trains, which did not require high speed, tended to use the Joban Line, even though it was a slightly longer route.
+Therefore, overnight trains, which did not require particularly high speed, tended to take the Joban Line route, even though it was a slightly longer route.

-The first train to be introduced on the Joban Line is the sleeper express "Yuzuru ."
-As of October 1978, there were an astonishing seven trains running per day, including three special trains.
+Among the trains that run via the Joban Line, the first one that should be introduced is the sleeper express"Yuzuru."
+As of October 1978, there were as many as seven of these trains running per day, including three extra trains.

 Yuuzuru No. 1, 3 and 5 were operated by 583 series electric trains, which could be used as both sleeper cars at night and seat cars during the day (during the daytime, they were used for the Hatsukari limited express train, which also ran between Ueno Station and Aomori Station)